-Doctors do not recommend that women douche, which is rinsing out the vagina by squirting water or a solution into the vagina.
-Women who douche have more vaginal problems and more pelvic infections than women who do not douche.
+Doctors do not recommend douching.
+Douching is rinsing out the vagina by squirting water or a solution into the vagina.

 Douching changes the normal balance of fluids in your vagina.
-This can make you more likely to get a vaginal infection, such as bacterial vaginosis (BV).
+This can make you more likely to get an infection or have vaginal problems, such as bacterial vaginosis (BV).